 As a parent, it’s easy to feel overwhelmed by the myths surrounding crawling stages.
 You might believe that every baby must crawl before they walk, but that’s not necessarily true.
 Understanding the facts can ease your worries and help you support your child’s unique journey.
-What’s more, different crawling styles and developmental timelines add even more complexity.
-Let’s explore these aspects to clarify what you can truly expect during this important phase.
+Different crawling styles and developmental timelines add even more complexity.
+Here’s a clear look at what to expect during this important phase.

 The Timeline of Crawling Development

-As your baby grows, you might wonder when they’ll start crawling, and understanding the typical timeline can ease your concerns.
-Most babies begin to crawl between 6 to 10 months, though some might start as early as 5 months or as late as 11 months.
+Most babies begin to crawl between 6 to 10 months, though some start as early as 5 months or as late as 11 months.

-Keep in mind that each baby develops at their own pace.
-Factors like muscle strength, coordination, and even personality can influence when they’ll crawl.
+Each baby develops at their own pace.
+Factors like muscle strength, coordination, and even personality all play a role in when they’ll start moving.

 Encourage tummy time and provide safe spaces for exploration to support their progress.
 If your baby isn’t crawling by 12 months, it’s a good idea to consult your pediatrician.